 History of American Legion Post #156

-Post #156 assumed its current name, Adams, Hanna, Moore Memorial, on April 14, 1974, based on a membership vote to honor three Howard County servicemen who died within weeks of each other during the Tet Offensive of 1968 in South Vietnam.
+In 1973, a motion was made to change the Post's name from Grantley Post 156 to the Gary W. Hanna Memorial Post 156.
+Some members questioned this as Gary's father, a state legislator prior to this time, didn't have a favorable record concerning veteran's legislation so it was decided to honor two Vietnam soldiers and include Thomas Moore's name.
+By April 14th 1974, Post 156 assumed its current name, Adams, Hanna, Moore Memorial Post 156 based on a membership vote to honor three Howard County servicemen who died within weeks of each other during the Tet Offensive of 1968 in South Vietnam.
 Private First Class Stephen Hamilton Adams, USMC, was killed in action on March 16, 1968; Warrant Officer Gary Williams Hanna, a helicopter pilot with the 9th Cavalry Division was shot down in Thua Thien Province on January 31, 1968; Specialist 4th Class Thomas Woodrow Moore, a helicopter mechanic with the 150th Transport Squadron was fatally injured during a mortar attack on Vinh Long Airfield, January 31, 1968.
 (Continued)